spacemeshos/post-rs/certifier/README.md

 metrics: "127.0.0.1:9090"
 randomx_mode: Fast

+limits:
+  # How many requests can be processed in parallel.
+  # As PoST verification is CPU-bound, it defaults to the number of CPUs.
+  max_concurrent_requests: 4
+  # How many requests can be queued, waiting to be processed.
+  max_pending_requests: 1000
+  # Maximum size of request body (the proof JSON)
+  max_body_size: 1024
 ```

 Each field can also be provided as env variable prefixed with CERTIFIER.
 For example, `CERTIFIER_SIGNING_KEY`.